MoonlightOwl/LittleTanks/README.md

 ## Sources building
 You can easily build game sources by yourself.

-Just create a project in your favorite IDE, and download sources from this Git.
+Create a project in your favorite IDE, and download sources from this Git.
 Launch game from `LittleTanks` class, and set root project folder as working directory.